phanclan/vault-benchmark-perfstandbys/docs/slides/nomad.md

   }
 }
 ```

+---

+# continued

 At this point, re-run your Prometheus job.
 After a few seconds, you will see the web server and Alertmanager appear in your list of targets.

 https://www.nomadproject.io/assets/images/new-targets-7e2bcd93.png

-You should also be able to go to the Alerts section of the Prometheus web interface and see the alert that we have configured.
+You should also be able to go to the **Alerts** section of the Prometheus web interface and see the alert that we have configured.
 No alerts are active because our web server is up and running.

 https://www.nomadproject.io/assets/images/alerts-ee875c5e.png